-- 4.1 The aim of this Sequential Test is to steer new development to areas with the lowest probability of flooding, to establish which development sites are sequentially appropriate for development and if necessary to justify, though the Exception Test, why sites with a higher risk of flooding would be considered. - 4.2 Any sites wholly within Flood Zone 1, or predominantly in Flood Zone 1 where development can be accommodated without requiring land in higher risk zones, should be considered for development first. - 4.3 If there is a lack of suitable alternative sites in those areas at least/low risk from flooding (Flood Zone 1), then the Sequential Test allows the local planning authority to assess and if necessary identify land for development in those areas of moderate risk from flooding (Flood Zone 2).
+- 4.1 The aim of a Sequential Test is to steer new development to areas with the lowest probability of flooding, to establish which development sites are sequentially appropriate for development and if necessary to justify, though the Exception Test, why sites with a higher risk of flooding would be considered. - 4.2 Any sites wholly within Flood Zone 1, or predominantly in Flood Zone 1 where development can be accommodated without requiring land in higher risk zones, should be considered for development first. - 4.3 If there is a lack of suitable alternative sites in those areas at least/low risk from flooding (Flood Zone 1), then the Sequential Test allows the local planning authority to assess and if necessary identify land for development in those areas of moderate risk from flooding (Flood Zone 2).
 If having assessed all sites in low and moderate flood risk areas the local planning authority cannot identify sufficient land for its development needs, then it may still be able to identify land for development in areas at high risk from flooding (Flood Zone 3a).
-However, before the local planning authority can allocate this higher flood risk land a further test referred to as an Exception Test must be passed. - 4.4 Within each site with more than one flood zone, new development should be directed first to areas at the lowest probability of flooding and the flood vulnerability of the intended use matched to the flood risk of the site.
-For example, locating higher vulnerability uses on parts of the site at lowest probability of flooding.
+However, before the local planning authority can allocate this higher flood risk land a further test referred to as an Exception Test must be passed. - Within each site with more than one flood zone, new development should be directed first to areas at the lowest probability of flooding and the flood vulnerability of the intended use matched to the flood risk of the site.
+For example, locating higher vulnerability uses on parts of the site at lowest probability of flooding. - 4.5 With regard to the boundaries of land parcels that have been assessed in the urban extensions section of this sequential test, these land parcels are consistent with those used in other studies (such as the Green Belt assessment).
+This does not limit an alteration to these boundaries for the purposes of any future allocation through the Local Plan process.